yaniferhaoui/bleap-p2p-transactions/README.md

 ### Env.yml configuration
  - Rename ./.env.example.yml to ./.env.yml
  - Fill the global variables of this file
+ - Default Username & Password stored in this file (For the example)

 ### Maven start (Let's keep it simple here)
  - mvn spring-boot:run